babylard/Animal-age-calculator/README.md

 # Animal age calculator

-This is a simple application which allows you to input human years, and select an animal from a dropdown to convert from human to animal years.
+This is a simple application which allows you to input Human years, and select an Animal from a dropdown to convert from Human to Animal years.